pubnub/workshop-raspberrypi/projects-python/led/README.md

 ## Wiring an LED

-To get started with wires and breadboard, let's make an LED light up by simply wiring to the 3.3V.
+To get started with wires and a breadboard, we'll first make a simple circuit that connects a Pi's 3.3v pin to an LED, causing it to light up.
+After covering the fundamentals, we'll introduce control over hardware by modifying our circuitry and writing simple code to manually turn the light on and off.

 ### What You Need